stonepros/stone/doc/releases/firefly.rst

 prevents older clients from communicating with a cluster with any erasure coded pools.

-One someone large change in this point release is that the ceph RPM package is separated into a ceph and ceph-common package, similar to Debian.
-The ceph-common package contains just the client libraries without any of the server-side daemons.
+One someone large change in this point release is that the stone RPM package is separated into a stone and stone-common package, similar to Debian.
+The stone-common package contains just the client libraries without any of the server-side daemons.

 We recommend that all v0.80.x Firefly users skip this release and use